 Welcome to Washington's 2019-2020 school year!
 Our teachers and support staff are dedicated, caring professionals who take a personal interest in every child and strive to meet their academic and social/emotional needs.
 As you walk our halls and visit our classrooms, you will find an exceptional environment of culturally and linguistically diverse learners.
 With 30 languages are spoken at Washington, we truly celebrate that diversity!

 We are fortunate to have supportive parents who care about their children’s education and we welcome parent participation at school.
-Our PTO meets the second Tuesday of each month at 6:30 p.m. in the Library Media Center, and all families are invited to attend.
+Our PTO meets the second Thursday of each month at 6:30 p.m. in the Library Media Center, and all families are invited to attend.

 At Washington School, we're committed to collaborating with families and community - because we recognize that together we can make a difference in the lives of the children here.
 We look forward to your support and encourage your participation in any way possible.
 Please do not hesitate to contact me if I may be of assistance.